Connecticut First-Degree Assault Lawyer

 - Acts designed to cause serious physical harm that is undertaken by two or more individuals

-A Connecticut first-degree assault lawyer can help an individual can help defend an individual who may be facing any of the aforementioned charges.
+A first-degree assault lawyer in Connecticut can help defend an individual who may be facing any of the aforementioned charges.

 The sanctions for which defendants convicted of assault are eligible for tend to be onerous, and may include prison terms ranging from one to 20 years, costly fines of up to $15,000, probationary supervision as well as court-imposed community service obligations.